By Dr. Carla Cashin, ND | Naturopath Victoria BC

 All women would benefit from learning more about their menstrual cycle and whether they are regularly ovulating, but women in the following situations may benefit most:

-- Menstrual Cycle Charting: This involves recording the day your period starts for several months in a row to determine the length of your menstrual cycle.
+Menstrual Cycle Charting: This involves recording the day your period starts for several months in a row to determine the length of your menstrual cycle.
 The first day of menstrual bleeding is Day 1 of your menstrual cycle.
 Menstrual cycles between 25-35 days are generally ovulatory, although recent research suggests this may not be the case.
 Shorter menstrual cycles may occur as the follicular phase shortens with aging, or with a short luteal phase, where progesterone levels drop sooner than they should.
 Cycles longer than 35 days commonly indicate that ovulation did not occur at all.
-It is also recommended to keep track of symptoms associated with ovulation, including breast tenderness.
-Breast tenderness that occurs on the upper side of the breasts near your armpits, rather than the front of the breasts, is associated with ovulation.
+It is also recommended to keep track of symptoms associated with ovulation, including breast tenderness that happens a few days or even a week before your expected period.
+Premenstrual breast tenderness that occurs on the upper side of the breasts near your armpits, rather than the front of the breasts, is associated with ovulation.

 If I'm Having Regular Cycles, Will I Be Ovulating?